nestauk/dap_tutorials/data_quality/README.md

 7. **Open the first notebook and make sure you have the correct kernel selected**

-Launch `jupyter-notebook` and open notebook "01.
-Your first Twitter API request" make sure your kernel is the right environment, `data_quality`.
-Run the notebook to check if the previous setup worked for you.
+Launch `jupyter-notebook` and open notebooks "1.
+Ydata-profiling - the tutorial" and "2.
+Great Expectations - the tutorial" and make sure your kernel is the right environment, `data_quality`.
+Run the notebooks to check if the previous setup worked for you.
 If all runs fine, then you're prepared for the session!

 (If you do not have conda installed/do not want to install it, just use your standard Python environment)